Exclusive: Former FBI Director James Comey indicted over alleged ‘threat’ against Trump

 CNN

-(CNN) — Former FBI Director James Comey was indicted Tuesday over a photo of seashells that officials said threatened President Donald Trump, marking the administration’s second attempt to prosecute one of his largest political opponents, three sources first told CNN.
+(CNN) — Former FBI Director James Comey was indicted Tuesday over a photo of seashells officials said threatened President Donald Trump, marking the administration’s second attempt to prosecute one of his biggest political opponents, three sources first told CNN.

-The indictment was brought in the Eastern District of North Carolina.
-An arrest warrant was issued for Comey by a court clerk.
+The charges, approved by a grand jury in the Eastern District of North Carolina where Comey allegedly took the photo, include making a threat against the president and transmitting a threat in interstate commerce, according to court documents.

-Comey faces charges of making a threat against the president and transmitting a threat in interstate commerce, according to court documents.
+Comey responded to the indictment Tuesday in a video posted to his Substack account.

-The charges come with a prison sentence of up to 10 years.
+The new case represents a reinvigorated effort to satisfy Trump’s demands to investigate his own foes, including Comey, who he sees as a key leader in the perceived effort to “weaponize” the justice system against him.

-“He publicly posted a photograph on the internet social media site Instagram which depicted seashells arranged in a pattern making out ‘86 47’, which a reasonable recipient who is familiar with the circumstances would interpret as a serious expression of an intent to do harm to the President of the United States,” the indictment says.
+It also comes less than a month after the president dismissed Attorney General Pam Bondi.
+Trump had for weeks complained that Bondi was not aggressive enough in executing his agenda.

-Trump has long pressed for his political adversaries to face charges, including the former FBI director he sees as a key leader in the perceived effort to “weaponize” justice system against him.
+Todd Blanche, Bondi’s top deputy and a former Trump personal attorney, is now in charge of steering the department, and has moved quickly to act on matters that the president has publicly pushed for.

 “It never occurred to me but I oppose violence of any kind so I took the post down,” he wrote.

-The case against Comey marks a newly reinvigorated effort by Trump’s Justice Department to convict the former director, who became a staunch critic of the president following his firing by Trump in 2017 over the Russia-meddling investigation.
+The case against Comey is the second effort by Trump’s Justice Department to convict the former director, who became a staunch critic of the president following his firing by Trump in 2017 over the Russia-meddling investigation.

 In September of last year, the Justice Department first brought charges against Comey, accusing him of lying to Congress over leaks to the press.
 The case was dismissed late last year by a federal judge who found that the interim US Attorney for the Eastern District of Virginia had been improperly appointed, having skirted approval from the Senate.